-All of these legislations, which prima facie seek to provide recourse to women, have instead been used against women to curtail their expression, particularly their sexual expression.
-For example, in one The most famous case was the arrest of two young women in Maharashtra were arrested, under Section 66A, in relation to a Facebook post criticizing a city-wide shutdown imposed in Mumbai, Maharashtra to mourn the passing of a regional right-wing politician, in 2015.15 Such callous misuse of obscenity laws are particularly more worrying considering the high punishments prescribed for offences under such laws.
-Section 67 of the IT prescribes imprisonment of up to three years for first time offenders, and imprisonment of up to five years for repeat offenders, along with imposition of fines in both cases (maybe also add that this is a higher sentence than what the IPC provides?).
+All of these legislations, which prima facie seek to provide recourse to women, have been used against women to curtail their expression, particularly their sexual expression.
+For example, in one of the most famous cases, two young women in Maharashtra were arrested, under Section 66A, in relation to a Facebook post criticising a city-wide shutdown imposed in Mumbai, Maharashtra to mourn the passing of a regional right-wing politician, in 2015.15 Such callous misuse of obscenity laws is particularly worrying considering the high punishments prescribed for offences under such laws.
+Section 67 of the IT Act prescribes imprisonment of up to three years for first time offenders and imprisonment of up to five years for repeat offenders, along with imposition of fines in both cases.
 Similarly, even the IRWA prescribes different periods of imprisonment and fines for first-time offenders and repeat offenders.16

 Another set of laws that suffer from similar problems are hate speech laws in India.
-Section 153A of the IPC criminalizes any speech, either verbal or visual, which –
+Section 153A of the IPC criminalises any speech, either verbal or visual, which

 promotes or attempts to promote, on grounds of religion, race, place of birth, residence, language, caste or community or any other ground whatsoever, disharmony or feelings of enmity, hatred or ill-will between different religious, racial, language or regional groups or castes or communities.18

 What is starkly missing from this provision is hate speech targeted at a person’s gender identity.
-While a residuary category is encapsulated within Section 153A – the promotion of hatred on “any other ground whatsoever” could be used to make this provision applicable in cases of gender-based hate speech, the same has not happened so far.
-Taking partial cognizance of this issue, an expert committee constituted by the government in 2015 recently proposed an amendment of Section 153A and the introduction of a new hate speech provision in the IPC, - both of which explicitly address both gender-based hate speech and online hate-speech.19 This is a step forward, since it provides the room for treatment of gender-based hate speech as a structural issue, as is done with caste-based violence.
-Unfortunately, however, both these proposed provisions also continue to couch hate speech within overbroad terms such as “highly disparaging” information, which allows for continued misuse of these provisions against women.
+While a residuary category is encapsulated within Section 153A – the promotion of hatred on ‘any other ground whatsoever’ could be used to make this provision applicable in cases of gender-based hate speech - the same has not happened so far.
+Taking partial cognisance of this issue, an expert committee constituted by the government in 2015 recently proposed an amendment of Section 153A and the introduction of a new hate speech provision in the IPC, both of which explicitly address both gender-based hate speech and online hate-speech.19 This is a step forward, since it provides the room for treatment of gender-based hate speech as a structural issue, as is done with caste-based violence.
+Unfortunately, however, both these proposed provisions also continue to couch hate speech within overbroad terms such as ‘highly disparaging’ information, which allows for continued misuse of these provisions against women.
 It is therefore of utmost importance that these proposal be reformed, and the ambiguous terms described be discarded.

 Existing policies that allow identification, reporting and rectification of incidents of harassment or violence against women via the internet services providers